About Us

 Mission Statement

-We strive to create a warm, intimate and inclusive synagogue, blending Jewish heritage and tradition with an openess to change and evolution.
+We strive to create a warm, intimate and inclusive synagogue, blending Jewish heritage and tradition with an openness to change and evolution.

-Working together, we seek to experience the richness of modern Jewish life and to build a creative and dynamic Jewish community that infuses our lives with joy, meaning and sacred purpose.
+Together, we strive to experience the richness of modern Jewish life and build a vibrant, dynamic community that brings joy, meaning, and sacred purpose to our lives.

 Our Values